Aveek-Saha/blog/content/post/chrome-dinosaur-game-tutorial-with-phaser.md

 {{< / highlight >}}<br>

 ### Movement
 Now we need to give the player a way to actually jump over the boxes when we press the UP arrow.
-This is taken care of in the ```update``` function which can constantly checks for input.
+This is taken care of in the ```update``` function which can constantly check for input.
 We'll also be implementing a double jump mechanism that we talked about earlier.
 This isn't a part of the original game, but makes it more interesting.
 We'll also be checking for collisions between the other tiles and the player.If the player touches a box, the game is over.

 {{< highlight javascript >}}